 Skateboards, scooters, roller skates and in line skates may not be ridden anywhere on the property of Southeastern Community College.
 Bicycles may be ridden on campus roads that are open to public vehicles.
 Bike riders are required to obey the same rules of the road as other vehicles.
+(Policy 8.07)

-MINORS ON CAMPUS
+CHILDREN ON CAMPUS

-Children should not be on campus unless they are under the direct supervision of a parent or responsible adult.
-Children are not permitted in classes, laboratories, the Williamson Library, and the Nesmith Student Center.
+Children should not be on campus unless they are under direct supervision of a parent or responsible adult.
+Faculty should not permit children in classes or other instructional activities.
+(Procedure 3.01.27)